DDS | Kyushu University, Japan, 2000

 PhD | Kyushu University, Japan, 2004

-The aim of Dr. Iwata's laboratory is to understand the cellular and molecular mechanisms in craniofacial birth defects and diseases such as cleft palate and xerostomia.
+The aim of his laboratory is to understand the cellular and molecular mechanisms in craniofacial birth defects and diseases such as cleft palate and xerostomia.
 Specifically, he is working to characterize the cell-signaling network and metabolism that directs craniofacial disorders, using multidisciplinary approaches including mouse genetics, genomics, proteomics, biochemistry, and molecular biology.
 The following research projects are ongoing in his laboratory:

 Role of cellular metabolism during development and diseases